Configuring Docker registries

 ID SERVER USERNAME EMAIL 89e41d75-aa70-4b9c-805f-ea35ee2622f0 https://us.gcr.io _json_key firstname.lastname@example.org

-To set up Docker credentials for Docker Hub, pass
+Set up Docker credentials for Docker Hub using the

 Docker has rate limits for unauthenticated and free Docker Hub usage.
 For unauthenticated users, pull rates are limited for individual IP address (e.g., for anonymous users: 100 pulls per 6 hours per IP address).
 For our outbound traffic, Akka Serverless leverages a limited set of IP addresses.
 This means that unauthenticated pulls might be rate limited.
 The limit for unauthenticated pulls is shared with all users of the Akka Serverless platform.